SkylineCommunications/dataminer-docs/connector-help/connector_help/Moxa_ioLogik_E2210.md

 # Moxa ioLogik E2210

-This driver allows you to monitor a configured Moxa ioLogik E2210 device via SNMP.
+This connector allows you to monitor a configured Moxa ioLogik E2210 device via SNMP.
 It displays basic information about the device, as well as the status of the existing DI and DO channels.
 For each DI/DO channel, some settings can also be configured

 ## About